One Answer to CancerJuly 1, 2021 2021-07-25 16:02

 One Answer to Cancer

-In the fight against cancer, little attention is paid to diet.
+In the fight against cancer, little attention is paid to nutrition.
 Instead, treatment is restricted to surgery, chemotherapy and radiotherapy.
-Had the work of three pioneering doctors not been overlooked, cancer treatment today would look very different.
-Diet would be front and centre.
+Had the work of three pioneering doctors not been overlooked by mainstream medicine, cancer treatment today would look very different and patients’ lives transformed.

-Review the traditional medical literature and you won’t find any cases of treating advanced cancer which can match the achievements of Dr. William Kelley and Dr. Nicholas Gonzalez, who built upon the quite extraordinary findings of Dr. John Beard.
+Review the medical literature and you won’t find any cases of treating cancer which can match the extraordinary results of Dr. William Donald Kelley and Dr. Nicholas Gonzalez, who built upon the pioneering discoveries of Dr. John Beard.

 In desperation, he began experimenting with his diet and much to his surprise, discovered that when he ate some foods, his tumours, which were protruding from his liver, became more enlarged and he immediately felt worse.
 Other foods made him feel stronger.
 He contacted his mother, a nutritionist, who told him that if he was going to live, he would have to follow her instructions.